Regional Arts Development Fund (RADF) Grants

 When is funding available?

-The next round for Arts Projects - Major Projects and Artist Development - Mentorship opens on Monday 3 February and closes on Monday 31 March 2025.
+The round for Arts Projects - Projects and Artist Development - Mentorship and Professional Development were open 23 February and closed 30 March 2026.

 Who assesses my application?